Linking surveys and passing data

 A URL broken into for sections: protocol, domain, subdirectories, and parameters.

-Important note: Since URL parameters are visible to anyone with the link, avoid including sensitive information (like passwords or IDs) in the URL.
+Note: URL parameters are visible to anyone with the link; avoid including sensitive information like passwords.

 Passing data (linking) in

-2. The Variable Manager in the Tools dropdown.
+2. The Variable Manager in the Tools menu.

 Create new variables on the share tab or in the variable manager.